hieudo-hn/dlib/README.md

 picfolder=Whaleboat_1_1 Mitchell_Field_1_31
 ```
 Note: picfolder contains the relative path to the photo directory.
 If you are not familiar with directory pathing, move all of your photo directories into the "run" folders and put the name of those directories in picfolder like in the above example

+3. run/final.xml: XML file contains all of the metadata on our training dataset (including truth boxes and parts' location)

 # Running the program:
 1. `cd` to your local repository